Poligraf/sig/readme.md

-This is a pilot track and trace application for pharmacy hospital service.
+This is a pilot track and trace application for pharmacy hospital service written in laravel.

 Data is entered on two headless computers.One for chart recieval and one for chart completion.